f-o-a-m/kepler/hs-abci-server/README.md

 # hs-abci-server

-The `hs-abci-server` package defines the types and methods for serving an ACBI application.
+The `hs-abci-server` package defines the types and methods for serving an ABCI application.
 See the [example application](https://github.com/f-o-a-m/hs-abci/tree/master/hs-abci-example) as a guide for how you can use this package.

 ## Application types
-The applicaction type `App m` is defined as a newtype
+The application type `App m` is defined as a newtype

 ```haskell
 newtype App m = App m